freedomofpress/securedrop/docs/install.rst

 .. warning:: The ``app-journalist-aths``, ``app-ssh-aths``, and
-             ``mon-ssh-aths`` files contain passwords for their corresponding authenticated hidden services.
+             ``mon-ssh-aths`` files contain passwords for their corresponding authenticated Onion Services.
 They should not be shared with third parties or copied from the *Admin Workstation* for any reason other than well-defined administrative tasks such as onboarding new users or performing backups.